 Extra Tip: Combine Spanish Google Ads with SEO to increase your chances for newly signed clients.
 This holistic strategy will allow you to dominate the SERPs and get in front of prospective clients at a higher frequency.

 Here are some examples of us combining organic posting for law firms and social media ads in Spanish.
 We recommend you combine them asa well for optimized results.
 Having a thoroughly researched and adequately executed strategy in Spanish will help you raise your law firm’s brand awareness and simultaneously get you in front of prospective clients.
 US Hispanics are heavy mobile users and spend a significant percentage of their day on social media, making them ideal prospects for social media campaigns.

 Remember: Social media isn’t just Facebook.
 You can benefit from an extensive presence on Instagram or even Tik Tok, where we have already spotted some attorney-superstars.

 Time for our takeaways:

 - The most recent US census has reported a slower than usual growth rate in population, which can be associated with particular conditions related to the Latinx population.

-- Experts believe that US Hispanics have been undercounted, with parts of the reasoning lying on the Trump administration policies and the limited invested funds in some core States.
+- Experts believe that US Hispanics have been undercounted, due in part to the Trump administration’s policies and the limited invested funds in some core states with high Hispanic populations.

 - Whether you choose PPC, SEO, Social Media, or a holistic approach, your local Spanish-speaking community represents the brightest opportunity, and in many cases, the most considerable untapped potential.